wazo-platform/wazo-platform.org/content/contribute/phone_plugins.md

 Phone Analysis
 --------------

-Here\'s a non-exhaustive list of what a phone may or may not support:
+Here's a non-exhaustive list of what a phone may or may not support:

 -   Language
 -   Timezone